U.S. data drags oil lower; dollar up after Fed minutes

 European stocks hit a one-week high in early trade, but then were pulled lower by a 1.9 percent fall in an index of auto stocks <.SXAP>.
 Goldman Sachs said slow demand in China could hit earnings in the sector.

-U.S. Treasury yields continued to trade in a tight range after a massive run-up last week.
+U.S. Treasury yields continued to trade in a tight range after a massive run-up last week, despite choppy trading after the Fed minutes were published.

-(Reporting by Rrigo Campos, Karen Brettell, David Gaffen and Richard Leong in New York; additional reporting by Meda Singh in Bengaluru; Editing by Jonathan Oatis and Nick Zieminski)
+(Reporting by Rodrigo Campos, Karen Brettell, David Gaffen and Richard Leong in New York; additional reporting by Jason Lange and Pete Schroeder in Washington, DC; Editing by Jonathan Oatis and Nick Zieminski)

 By Rodrigo Campos